-Join Jonah Berger for an in-depth discussion in this video Reminding people with triggers, part of Viral Marketing: Crafting Shareable Content.
+Join Jonah Berger for an in-depth discussion in this video Reminding people with triggers, part of Jonah Berger on Viral Marketing.

 When you think about ads that people want to share, you don't usually think about insurance.
 Insurance is one of the most boring products out there.
 Why would anyone share an ad about insurance?
 But a couple years back, Geico had a really big hit, one of the most shared ads of the year, with one of their ads using a camel.
 It's a camel walking around an office, in an annoying voice, going, what day is it?
 Hey, what day is it?
 What day is today?
 Everyone sort of ignores the camel, trying to hope that he'll go away.
 When he gets to the last person, she says oh, it's hump day.